 h = 6.6260755 x 10-34 J s

 ❋ Planck’s Constant appears in Planck-Einstein Relation that connects photon energy E with its associated wave frequency f

 E = h f

-It also appears in De Broglie Hypothesis that connects the linear momentum of a particle P (for every materialistic elementary particle) to the De Brogie wavelengthλ
+It also appears in De Broglie Hypothesis that connects the linear momentum of a particle P (for every materialistic elementary particle) to the De Broglie wavelengthλ

-The term Dimensionless Fundamental Physical Constant is explicitly used to mention those physical constants universal in nature, just same as dimensioned fundamental physical constant. the dimensionless fundamental physical constant cannot be derived but have to be measured.
-In simple terms, those physical constants which have no units attached to them and has a mathematical value; but are independent of the unit systems used.
+The term Dimensionless Fundamental Physical Constant is explicitly used to mention those physical constants universal in nature, just the same as dimensioned fundamental physical constant. the dimensionless fundamental physical constant cannot be derived but have to be measured.
+In simple terms, those physical constants have no units attached to them and have a mathematical value; but are independent of the unit systems used.